edu-xored/tracker/README.md

 `git bug new -m "Text"` works like `git commit -m`, i.e. accepts the text from the command line, without opening editors.

+#### Show issue

+`git bug <hash>` prints issue information: hash, summary, description and all other attributes listed in [README.md](README.md) in a human-readable, yet parseable manner.

+#### Edit issue

+`git bug edit <hash>` opens a text editor (like it happens with `git commit`) with the issue summary as the first line and it's description as the rest of the text.
+If the user closes the editor without changing the text or saving, nothing happens.
+If user provides some changes, the issue is edited accordingly.

 #### Resolve issue

 `git bug resolve <hash>` resolves the issue, i.e. changes its status from *Open* to *Resolved*.
 If the issue already resolved, it prints 'Already resolved' and exits with a non-zero exit code.